everythingmachine/priti/README.md

-# priti
+# Has Priti Patel been sacked yet

-Has Priti Patel been sacked yet
+Find out here.